Sibling Loss Resources

 Poor Your Soul by Mira Ptacin | Mira details her own experience of losing her child in utero with that of her mother who lost her son (and Mira lost her brother) to an accident with a drunk driver.

-There are other sibling books, of course.
-And while each one had value, I wouldn't put them at the top of my list.
+- There are other sibling books, of course.
+And while each one has value, I wouldn't put them at the top of my list.
 I'll include them here for you in case you want to check them out — I know that some of them are very popular, so they may be up your alley.
-The Empty Room, Surviving the Death of a Sibling, The Empty Room, My Brothers' Keepers, Once We Were Sisters
+The Empty Room, Surviving the Death of a Sibling, The Empty Room, Once We Were Sisters

 Anxiety: The Missing Stage of Grief by Claire Bidwell Smith